twisted/twisted/docs/projects/core/development/policy/doc-standard.rst

 When appropriate, longer code snippets and examples should be moved to the ``examples`` directory in the relevant subproject so that they can be appropriately unit tested.
-They then can be included by using the :rst:dir:`literalinclude`
+They then can be included by using the :rst:dir:`literalinclude` directive.
+If only a part of the file is needed in a given area, use the ``:pyobject:`` option to extract it by :term:`FQON`, not via line numbers, which can change and break documentation easily.

 Otherwise, they can use the :rst:dir:`code-block` directive::